Sampling errors and confidence intervals

 Standard error (estimate1-estimate2)= √(variance(estimate1)+variance(estimate2))

 One way of increasing the reliability of survey data is to increase the sample size on which it is based.
 Whilst the annual sample size is fixed, several years' worth of data can be pooled to produce estimates for the average of the combined years.
-Some results - particularly for workplace injury but also for work-related illness by industry and occupation where the number of annual sample cases tend to be low - have been produced in this way by pooling three years worth of data.
-The formulae for the different measures of injury and illness remain the same as for annual estimates (see 'The different measures of work-related ill health, workplace injury and working days lost') only now estimates are based on annual 3-year average results, rather than just annual results.
+Injury and ill health measures by demographic and employment-related variables are generally presented in this way by pooling three years' worth of data.
+Results by occupation and industry, where the number of sample cases at the detailed levels tend to be low, are also presented as five-year averages.
+The formulae for the different measures of injury and illness remain the same as for annual estimates (see 'The different measures of work-related ill health, workplace injury and working days lost') only now estimates are based on annual three year or five year average results, rather than just annual results.